 The server does not require authentication.

-When sending e-mail you need a valid "Sender" address in your e-mails such as your university email address, since this will be validated by the SMTP server.
-Please note that this is a different email header attribute than the "From" attribute.
+When sending e-mail, you need a valid Sender address in your e-mails, such as your university e-mail address, since this will be validated by the SMTP server.
+Please note that this is a different e-mail header attribute from the From attribute.